Build apps for SharePoint

 An internal organization app catalog.
 Publish your apps to an internal organization app catalog, hosted on your SharePoint deployment, to make them available to users with access to that SharePoint deployment.

-If you decide to submit your app to the Office Store, take a look at Publish apps for Office and SharePoint.
+If you decide to submit your app to the Office Store, take a look at Publish apps for Office and SharePoint to make them available to users.
 This section gives you instructions on how to use the Seller Dashboard to submit your apps for SharePoint or Office to the Office Store.
 It also includes our validation guidelines, which we use to validate apps for listing in the Office Store.

 Each article in the SDK has a "was this topic useful?" link at the top, and there is a free-form comment section to help you better express the issue you have.
 Please use these to send us your comments; we monitor this daily and make changes based on your suggestions.